 The International Student Seminar aims to provide students new to the U.S. with structured, cross-cultural and multidisciplinary opportunities to explore SVC resources, American culture, and students' personal development.
-Students will participate in group discussions and independent reflection activities as well as in on-and off-campus learning experiences.
-Zero or one credit.
+Students will participate in group discussions and independent reflection activities as well as on and off-campus learning experiences.